barrett-ruth/cp.nvim/README.md

 # cp.nvim

-> ⚠️ **Warning**: as of 27/09/25, CodeForces upgraded their anti-scraping technology and support is thus (temporarily) broken.
-I am actively researching a way around this.

 **The definitive competitive programming environment for Neovim**

 Scrape problems, run tests, and debug solutions across multiple platforms with zero configuration.